Saurabh2864/Saurabh2864/README.md

 ---

 ## 🌟 About Me
-I have 1.10 years of experience in the field of software testing, working with both manual and automation testing tools.
-My expertise spans across various technologies such as Selenium with Java, API testing, and more.
+I have 1.10 years of experience in software testing, working with manual and automation testing.
+My expertise spans various technologies such as Selenium with Java, API testing, Jenkins, Game Testing, and more.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/saurabh-mirajkar-52782a222) or check out my work on [GitHub](https://github.com/Saurabh2864)!